Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

-# How to Create an Webform using the Islandora Webform Module
+# How to Create a Webform using the Islandora Webform Module
 (updated 2017-02-05, by Peter MacDonald)

 **Table of Contents**